0xNullll/tiny-sha/README.md

 - Incremental (streaming) API: `Init`, `Update`, `Final` — all functions return `bool`
 - Wrapper functions for each algorithm for single-shot hashing — return `bool`
 - Handles endianness automatically
+- Lightweight — the entire library is under 50 KB

 ---